toasterbob/fullstack_photo/photo/README.md

 ### React-Masonry-Component and React-Modal are utilized for displaying and uploading photos.

 ### Babel

 Babel was used to transpile the jsx into vanilla Javascript.

 ## Future Implementations

+Future implementations will build out the ability to edit and delete photos and journal entries.

 [photo-journal-logo]: http://res.cloudinary.com/dseky3p5e/image/upload/v1484119573/v8_c5rdfy.png